ETOgaosion/nemu/doc/main.md

 - Lack of debug tools (Infrastructures)
     - Difftests not working anymore, data in fs is wrongly set
     - Test our experience to find real reason which causes the bug
-    - Log is the most sufficient tool, `mtrace` and `itrace` does a lot of help
+    - Log and Assert is the most sufficient tool, `mtrace` and `itrace` does a lot of help
+- System becomes complex, Failure is too far from Fault
+    - Think about reason (This method is tough for beginners, but is very useful to improve your understanding of the whole system)
+    - Use debug tools to check possible Faults

 Here are some holes (坑) that you can pre-read to avoid falling in: